timewave-computer/neutron-cross-chain-vault-deployment/strategist/strategist_getting_started.md

 It's a good idea to keep track of these log messages:

-1. **Cycle Execution**: Successful completion of deposit/withdrawal/settlement cycles
+1. **Cycle Execution**: Successful completion of deposit, withdrawal, and settlement cycles
-2. **RPC Connectivity**: Connection status to all three chains
+2. **RPC Connectivity**: Connection status to all three chains and Coprocessor
 3. **Transaction Success**: Success rate of submitted transactions
 4. **Error Rates**: Frequency and types of errors encountered